Automaker-Unofficial/AutoMaker/README.md

 # AutoMaker
-AutoMaker is the software interface used for interacting with the Robox 3D printers.
+It is a fork of [Cel Robox Automaker](https://github.com/celsworthy/AutoMaker) AutoMaker is the software interface used for interacting with the Robox 3D printers.
 ## Building AutoMaker
 AutoMaker uses [Maven](http://maven.apache.org/download.cgi).
 You will either want to build the project directly using the maven command line, or use and IDE such as [Netbeans](http://netbeans.apache.org/download/index.html).